Les Marges du christianisme: Reception

 Les Marges du christianisme received a positive critical response.
 Jean Séguy, writing for the Archives de sciences sociales des religions, described it as a "pioneering work" that opened up new avenues, while Denis Pelletier described it as an "invaluable tool".
 Pierre-Yves Kirschleger said it was a "balanced title" and praised the variety of the entries included.
 Bernard Joassart praised the volume's comprehensiveness, including figures he considered as "serious" as well as genuinely marginal or dangerous figures, though Séguy argued that those included in the volume had "links with one another [that are] difficult for the present compiler to grasp".
 Pierre Vallin called the book informative and praised the diverse array of people written about, saying all were written by qualified historians.

 Several reviewers questioned or criticized the definition or scope of the "margins" as used in the book, and found some of the inclusions and omissions bizarre.
 Pelletier called the concept at the root of the volume "problematic".
 He said that while using the marginality of the contents to define it helped it to escape the typical "monolithism" of French religiosity, by defining the content as being at the margins it paradoxically only further centered Catholicism.
 Jérôme Rousse-Lacordaire (also the author of a single article in the volume) criticized the book for some odd inclusions, such as Gilbert Bourdin, the founder of Aumism (noting that he was not in any way affiliated to Christianity), or Louis Charbonneau-Lassay (Christian, but in his view not marginal whatsoever); he also pointed out that one of the "see also" references (for Mauchel Lucien) did not actually exist.
 Despite this, he praised the book as a whole.
 Vallin also said some of the inclusions were not marginal or very Christian.

 Several reviewers praised the introduction.
-Pelletier said the introduction was Chantin giving "ample space to some of the specialists he has surrounded himself with."
+Pelletier said the introduction had Chantin give "ample space to some of the specialists he has surrounded himself with."
 Séguy singled out Cabanel's introductory segment as "illuminating" and Ladous' as "exemplary", and said most contributors to the volume had an "undeniable knowledge of the movements or groups to which the individuals they deal with belong."
 He however criticized Vignot's introductory section for its usage of the cult concept and for not demonstrating familiarity with the concepts it addressed.
 Joassart said the book was not only aimed at researchers, but that it would also be useful to Christians trying to "grasp realities that any Christian may encounter" that were initially difficult to comprehend.
 He praised the book as valuable due to its tone, lacking irony or mockery of the groups discussed.